vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/3-llamastack-rag.md

 ![LLS RAG Architecture Diagram](images/rag2.png)

+## Updating Llama Stack with RAG and VectorDB Capabilities

+Now that you have Milvus vector databases running in both test and production environments, it's time to enhance your Llama Stack deployments with RAG and VectorDB capabilities.

+By default, our Llama Stack instances are deployed with basic inference capabilities only.
+We're taking a gradual approach to introduce advanced features like RAG and vector database integration step by step, which allows for better understanding and easier troubleshooting.

+In this section, you'll update your existing Llama Stack configurations to include the vector database connections and RAG functionality needed for intelligent document search and retrieval.

+TODO: Complete this section with configuration updates and deployment steps for both test and prod.

 ## 🧪 Hands-On Learning: Build Your RAG System

 Now that you understand RAG architecture and have Milvus deployed, it's time to build a complete RAG pipeline using LlamaStack.